 graph_category within the plugin scripts and parse the string, that follows in the same line.

-The following pages contain info and recommendations concerning categories:
+The following pages contain information and recommendations concerning categories:

 Rules for plugin contributors¶